ZhenyingZhu/StudyNotes/ASP.md

 [Config Identity with Auth Token](https://developer.okta.com/blog/2018/03/23/token-authentication-aspnetcore-complete-guide)

-Create a Controller that is not using EF for the Login and Logout.
+- Token AuthN: client attach a token to HTTP requests for the server side to authN.

-In the seeder, inject UserManager, and use it to create a StoreUser.
-Notice it is async.
+- If token is missing or invalid, server returns 401

 ### Configuring Identity